SOTASHE/MappingCrisis/README.md

- ### If yopu wanna run frontend and backend seperatly, do the following.
+ ## If you wanna run frontend and backend seperatly, do the following.

 ### To run the backend